 Christmas in Puerto Rico in general is widely celebrated.
 There are many songs and it’s popular to go carol singing, which is known locally as Parrandas.

 It’s common that friends gather in the evening before in order to wake up them up and get them to join the Parranda.
-As for decorations, the whole town of San Juan is decorated, especially in the old town.
-Christmas lights and signs saying Feliz Navidad is everywhere.

 The Puerto Rican homes are widely decorated with greenery as well.
 The figures of the three kings are especially popular here.
 Many elder Puerto Ricans also wear the traditional straw hat called “pava”.

 Coquito is a common Christmas drink that’s made from coconut milk and rum.
 It’s kind of eggnog, but with a Puerto Rican twist.